Information for real estate agents

 You can download a free Floodwise Property Report to assess the estimated flood risk of a property.

 Keeping track of the content and progress of neighbourhood plans in the area is also important.
 Neighbourhood plans have specific provisions that can have a huge impact on the development potential of a site.

 Quarterly rates amount

 If you are marketing or selling a property, you can obtain the quarterly rates amount free of charge.
-You can do this online via a rates balance enquiry or by contacting Council’s Business Hotline 133 BNE (133 263).
-You will need to be able to confirm the full name of the current owner before information can be provided.
+You can do this online via a rates balance enquiry or by contacting Council’s Contact Centre on 07 3403 8888.
+You will need to confirm the full name of the current owner, property address and rate account number before information can be provided.

-For the current position on water and sewerage charges for the property, contact Queensland Urban Utilities.
+For the current position on water and sewerage charges for the property, contact Urban Utilities.

 Previous applications and approvals on a property

-You can use the application enquiry search tool within Council’s Online Planning System (PD Online) to view details for a specific development application.
+You can use Development.i, Council's development search and tracking tool to view details for a specific development application.
 All documents for development applications (including plans and conditions of approval) lodged from 1 January 2004 are available.
 There is no charge for this service.

 For information on applications, including those lodged prior to 1 January 2004, you can request a Planning and Development Certificate.